Master’s and Ph.D. Graduate Student Emergency Funding Support

 Ph.D.
 Student Internship Support

-Ph.D. students seeking internship support (tuition and/or benefits) should apply directly to the Rackham Doctoral Intern Fellowship Program respective form for consideration by their deadline (three weeks prior to the start of the term).
+Ph.D. students seeking internship support (tuition and/or benefits) should apply directly to the Rackham Doctoral Intern Fellowship Program respective form for consideration by their deadline.
 Students ineligible to receive support from the Rackham Doctoral Intern Fellowship Program should consult with their department/program for further guidance regarding the CoE Doctoral Program Funding and Tuition Support Guidelines and CoE Internship Request Form.

-Important Note: As with the Rackham Doctoral Intern Fellowship Program, the deadline for the CoE Internship Request Form is also three weeks prior to the start of the term unless a student applied to the Rackham program first and was declined.
+Important Note: The deadline for the CoE Internship Request Form is three weeks prior to the start of the term unless a student applied to the Rackham program first and was declined or ineligble to apply (but would qualify in time for CoE support).
 Please note that missing the Rackham program application deadline without a legitimate reason is not sufficient to qualify for CoE support.

 Additional Graduate Student Funding Resources